pandorasjuicebox/localResto/README.md

     - ```support_overnight(boolean)```: Boolean to check if the restaurant will be open overnight.
 Optional.

 ### Cuisine
-  - **cuisine**: Access the list of cuisines of the supported city.
+  - **cuisine**: Access the list of cuisines of the supported city and return the list of restaurant from that cuisin.
 You only need to input the cuisine name, city id, version.
 Required.
   - **parameter**
     - ```id (string)```: The id of the city.
 Required.
       * *For example: "id":"WPG"* means Winnipeg.